Call for Abstracts

 Submit Your Abstract

-Content: Abstracts should describe objectives, anticipated or actual results, conclusions, any key innovative steps and the significance of your work.
+Content: Abstracts should describe objectives, anticipated or actual results, conclusions, key innovative steps, and the significance of your work.
+Acceptance is competitive and averages a 50% acceptance rate.
+Extended abstracts (500-2500 words) are highly recommended.

-Acceptance: Speakers will be notified of acceptance after April 28 and will be provided with an electronic presentation kit with presentation and publication guidelines.
+Acceptance: Speakers will be notified of acceptance/rejection after April 21 and will be provided with an electronic presentation kit with presentation and publication guidelines.

 Student Paper Awards